HumanDynamics/loan-hack/credit-union-hack-blog.md

 ### Integrate Key Aspects of Legal Auto Loan Agreements with Technical Capabilities

 To illustrate blockchain smart contract potential, we explored consumer automobile loan originations.
 An automobile loan is a secured loan, that is, a vehicle (collateral) is pledged as security for the borrower's promise to make payments.
-If the borrower fails to make payments, the creditor has the right to repossess and sell the vehicle to satisfy the loan.
+In a secured transaction, if the borrower fails to make payments, the creditor has the right to repossess and sell the collateral to satisfy the loan.
+In the U.S., secured transactions are generally covered by Article 9 of the Uniform Commercial Code ("U.C.C."").

 An auto loan contains several elements that are amenable to smart contract logic:
- - terms and conditions (stored on blockchain as evidence)
+ - signature (authorization and validation)
  - promissory note (value transfer)
  - security agreement (rights to collateral)
+ - terms and conditions (stored on blockchain as evidence)

 * A promissory note is an enforceable promise to pay money in the future, often written as "borrower promises to pay lender" an ascertainable sum.
-Standing alone, promissory notes are fungible and  transferable.
+Promissory notes transfer rights and obligations.
+Standing alone, such promises to pay are fungible and  transferable.
 When incorporated into an installment contract like an auto loan, a promise to pay is the primary value item: it represents a future income stream and gives a contract independent value as an asset.
 Promises to pay are often sold and/or transformed into investment vehicles like derivatives.
 Blockchain technology is a perfect fit to support the use of promissory notes in commerce.
 Smart contracts have the ability to record, control and transfer enforceable rights and obligations, including representing dematerialized promissory notes recorded solely in electronic form.

- (magic words "borrower promises to pay lender...")
-* Collatoral security interesting (magic words "borrower grants security interest in collatoral...")
+ The other functional element of a secured transaction is a collateral security agreement, usually designated by the "magic words" *borrower grants creditor a security interest in collateral*.
+Collateral security agreements are also well-suited to smart contract functionality and open the door to new kinds of financial models using blockchain technology.
+However, collateral security agreements also underscore the legal tech aspect of blockchains: Using blockchains in many kinds of secured transactions is foreseeable, however, the form and method of creating and maintaining an enforceable securiy interest is highly variable for different kinds of collateral/assets as well as between jurisdictions.

 ### Integrate Key Legal Processes with Technical Capabilities